connext/indra/README.md

 **To deploy to production: First, deploy the contract & docker images**

+Before running make deploy, check the `modules/wallet/.env` file as this will contain your wallet's prod-mode env vars.
+If these vars look good, then run:

 `make deploy` <- this will build the project's docker images and push them to docker hub

 When pushing images to dockerhub, it's assumed that your account's username (obtained by running the `whoami` shell command) is also your docker hub username and that you've already run `docker login`.
 If these usernames are different, change the `registry` variable at the top of the Makefile before running `make deploy`.